 The Ordinary.
 Natural Moisturizing Factors + HA $5.80

 This is made in Canada!
 I’m always happy to have skincare in my beauty boxes, It’s the one thing I can guarantee I’ll use.
 This is hydrating on my skin without feeling greasy.
 I was shocked that the price tag on this is only $5.80 CAD for a 1 oz full size.
 I often find the less well known brands I get in beauty boxes to be quite expensive so the price tag on this is surprising for me.
-I’m not even complaining about the value here, I’m thrilled to have an inexpensive Canadian skincare product I can order again if I like it!
+I’m not even complaining about the value here, I’m thrilled to have an inexpensive Canadian skincare product that I can order again if I like it!

 This Works Stress Check Breathe In $16.41CAD